Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 And I include every female hiker in the "endurance athlete" category, regardless of how far or how hard you do/don't hike.

-Why?
 Because if you move, you sweat and lose water through your open mouth.

 That makes water your best friend forever on the trail.

-And if you're ready to get down to business, you might want to take a look at my Fast Facts nutrition booklets.
+If you're ready to get down to business, you might want to take a look at my Fast Facts nutrition booklets.